vimc/montagu/Troubleshooting.md

 If you just want to stop the machine so that it reboots as it is next time, use `halt` instead of `destroy`.

-**I'm trying to run montagu on UAT or Science locally, and it's failing to set up the database / clone reports / other data gremlins.**

-Running UAT configuration locally may be glitchy .
-Consider running the dev configuration instead.

 **I'm trying to deploy montagu on UAT or Science locally, and it's complaining about the api server name when setting up orderly.**

 Try changing the instance_name setting in montagu-deploy.json on the VM to 'teamcity'.